Pastry Chef vs. Baker: What’s the Difference?

 Loading the Elevenlabs Text to Speech AudioNative Player…

-The terms “baking” and “pastry” often get lumped together, and for good reason.
-Both baked goods and pastries are usually oven-baked, which makes them both parts of the same corner of the culinary world.
+The terms “baking” and “pastry” often get lumped together, which is understandable—baked goods and pastries are each usually oven-baked and often involve dough, which would seem to place them in the same corner of the culinary world.

-Keep reading to learn more about the difference between a pastry chef and a baker, and find out which career path might be right for you!
+Keep reading to find out more about the difference between a pastry chef and a baker, and explore which career path might be right for you!

 What Does a Pastry Chef Do?

-As for what they make, the focus is usually on desserts and sweets.
-A pastry chef in a patisserie might make French pastries like eclairs, macarons, and danish.
-They could also make tarts, scones, puff pastries, and any manner of sweet baked goods.
+The pastry chef’s focus is usually on desserts and sweets.
+They might make French pastries like eclairs, macarons, and danish in a patisserie, or tarts, scones, puff pastries, and any manner of sweet baked goods.

 In a restaurant, pastry chefs often do very detailed work, plating and decorating their creations with intricate piping or dots of sweet sauces.
 They’re also responsible for the non-baked elements of a dessert.
-If the dessert menu includes homemade sorbet, it will probably be the pastry chef who makes it.
+If the dessert menu includes homemade sorbet, for example, the pastry chef will probably make it.
 Unlike a baker, a pastry chef usually won’t make bread or other savory baked goods.

 What Does a Baker Do?

-Unlike a pastry chef, a baker is usually not a manager.
-Bakers follow recipes rather than creating their own.
+A baker is usually not a manager, and they typically follow recipes rather than create their own.
 But that doesn’t mean they don’t need education and training.
 Bakers must understand the science behind their baked goods, and they need to know how to work commercial baking equipment.
 They may also have to scale recipes up or down, so they’ll need to know their baking math.

 Bakers may also do less decorative work than pastry chefs.
 Pastry chefs can make complex plated desserts, while bakers spend their days making a high volume of simpler baked goods.
-They may do some cake decorating, like adding some basic piping.
-But any highly intricate decorating is usually reserved for cake decorating or design specialists.
+They may do some cake decorating, like adding some basic piping, but any intricate decorating is usually reserved for cake decorating or design specialists.

-Since pastry chefs have more responsibility, they often earn higher salaries than bakers.
-According to Salary.com, the average pastry chef salary is $56,684.1 And the average baker salary is $34,076 (as of October 2021).2
+Because pastry chefs have more responsibility, they often earn higher salaries than bakers.
+According to Salary.com, the average annual salary for a pastry chef in the U.S. is $68,642, while the average baker salary in the U.S. is $35,021.

-Actual salaries vary dramatically based on the baker or pastry chef’s education and experience, type of foodservice establishment, and city where they work.
+Actual salaries can vary dramatically based on the baker’s or pastry chef’s education and experience, type of foodservice establishment, and city where they work.

 Certifications in Baking and Pastry

-To prove their skill level, bakers and pastry chefs may seek certifications that prove their commitment to their trade.
-Anyone hoping to follow either path should usually start with a degree or diploma in baking and pastry or take professional baking classes.
-It’s one of the best ways to build a solid foundation in baking science and start learning the different kinds of doughs and pastries.
-This is a very scientific discipline, so formal training is highly recommended!
+Pastry and baking are both scientific disciplines, so formal training can be very helpful in nailing down the basics and advancing to more technical and difficult recipes.
+Anyone hoping to follow either path should consider getting a degree or diploma in baking and pastry or taking professional baking classes.
+Education is one of the best ways to build a solid foundation in baking science and to explore the different kinds of doughs and pastries.

-Beyond a degree or diploma, there are several reputable culinary industry groups that offer additional education and certification.
+Beyond a degree or diploma, several reputable culinary industry groups offer additional education and certification.
 The American Culinary Federation recognizes Certified Master Pastry Chefs™, Certified Executive Pastry Chefs™, and Certified Pastry Culinarians™.
-Escoffier Director of Culinary Industry Development Frank Vollkommer is one of only 11 CMPCs™ in the country!
-To reach this level, you must have extensive experience and complete an incredibly challenging eight-day exam.

 If the Jobs Are Different, Why Are Baking and Pastry Taught Together?